parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 ### Cannabis

 There is growing interest in the use of cannabis-based products for the treatment of health conditions.

-Here are some key points to know about cannabis:

-- Cannabis and cannabis-based medications can be prescribed for certain conditions, such as multiple sclerosis, but only under very specific circumstances and with very strict criteria to decide if a patient is suitable.
-- Currently, there is not enough evidence to support the use of cannabis-based products for Parkinson’s disease.
-However, several research studies are currently taking place to understand if cannabis could be beneficial for people with Parkinson’s and, if so, how.
-- In the UK, Cannabis is classified as a Class-B controlled substance.
-Having, making, or selling cannabis is illegal; this is due to its potential serious risks to physical and mental health.
-- See our <a href="/learn/living-with-parkinsons/optimising-wellbeing/eating-well" class="internal-link">_Eating Well_</a> page for more information on supplements.
+You can find more about the use of Cannabis on our <a href="/learn/treatments-and-therapies/complementary-therapies" class="internal-link">_Complementary Therapies_</a> page.

 **Helpful Resources about Cannabis & Parkinson's:**